 Gozan Explorer Packages

-If you are a die-hard powder hound looking to get your fix of Japow this winter, then the Gozan Explorer could be ideal as it visits various Niigata and Nagano ski resorts that are renowned for being blessed with big snowfalls by Puki Yuki, the Japanese snow goddess.
+If you are a die-hard powder hound looking to get your fix of Japow this winter, then the Gozan Explorer could be ideal as it visits various Niigata and Nagano ski resorts that are renowned for consistently receiving the largest snowfalls in Japan.
 The Gozan is the five mountain system of Zen, and in this patch of powder paradise, you’ll find your own zen.

-The Gozan Explorer is based out of your host's lodge, Gozan Lodge, located at the base of
+The Gozan Explorer is based out of Gozan Lodge, located at the base of

 Suginohara which is one of Myoko Kogen's ski areas and a magnet for snow.
-You'll ride at Myoko Suginohara, yet this is a multi-resort tour so each day you may visit a different ski area with your guide(s) to get the best possible conditions and to provide you with a great assortment of terrain by experiencing different locations.
+Whilst you'll ride at Myoko Suginohara, this is a multi-resort tour, allowing you to visit different ski areas each day with your guide(s) to experience the best possible conditions and a great assortment of terrain.

 Myoko Kogen's 4 ski areas,